Paris Sewers Museum

 The Pont de l'Alma station of RER Line C is very close to the museum.
 (Line C runs underground along the Seine with stops at St-Michel, the Musée d'Orsay, and Invalides on its way to Pont de l'Alma.)
 From the station, cross the Place de la Résistance and follow the left side of the Quai d'Orsay to the museum.

-Lines 42, 63, 80, and 92 will bring you to the Pont de l'Alma.
-Note that the museum is on the Left Bank, or Eiffel Tower, side of the bridge.
+Take bus line 63 or 80 to Alma-Marceau.
+The museum is on the Left Bank, or Eiffel Tower, side of the Pont de l'Alma.
 (See "Location" above.)

 Related Web links